mattrglobal/osma/README.md

 ## Getting started
 1. Clone it locally,
+2. Run `git lfs pull` in order to pull the dependent native libraries with LFS.
+If you do not have this installed please refer to [here](docs/development.md)
-2. Open osma-mobile-app.sln and build!
+3. Open osma-mobile-app.sln and build!

 For more information on the development practises featured in this repository please refer to [here](docs/development.md)